Concordium/concordium-update-proposals/source/CIS/cis-0.rst

 Requirements
 ~~~~~~~~~~~~

-- The number of results in the response MUST correspond to the number of the queries in the parameter.
-- The order of results in the response MUST correspond to the order of queries in the parameter.
+- The sequence of results in the response MUST correspond to the sequence of queries in the parameter.
-- The contract function MUST reject if any of the queries fail to produce a result.
+- The contract function MAY reject if any of the queries fail to produce a result.
 - The result for querying the support of ``CIS-0`` for a smart contract implementing this specification MUST NOT be "Standard is not supported".